Telford: Economy

 Telford has attracted several large IT services companies, including EDS who support the MOD contract from the Euston Park site, as well as a vast array of clients across the world from the Plaza building.
 Also Capgemini and Fujitsu employ a significant number of staff in the area, mainly supporting their governmental client, HM Revenue & Customs (HMRC).
 The expansion in these job sectors provided a great asset to Telford's economic recovery after 1992.
 By August 2007, the success story of Telford's economy had seen unemployment shrink to 3.3% – a fraction of its peak 15 years earlier.

 However, the subsequent recession meant that unemployment in the area had risen to 5% by February 2011, although this was still well below the national average.

 The Shropshire Star evening newspaper was based in Ketley.
 There is a free local paper the Telford Journal which is also published by the Shropshire Star.
 However, the building was demolished in 2023, and moved to Telford Town Centre.

 There have been job losses, with the movement of 500 Defence Logistics Organisation (DLO) jobs at the MoD base at Sapphire House, Telford town centre, to Bristol.
 The sugar beet factory at Allscott closed in 2007.

 In 2019 a joint venture called Rheinmetall BAE Systems Land installed itself in Telford, not far from Babcock DSG.
 Together they are responsible for the Challenger 2 Life Extension Project.

-Suburbs
+Settlements

-South of M54 motorway
+Southern Telford

-Aqueduct, Brookside, Dawley Bank, Doseley, Hollinswood, Heath Hill, Horsehay, Lawley, Lawley Bank, Lightmoor, Little Dawley, Malinslee, Newdale, Old Park, Overdale, Randlay, Stirchley, Sutton Hill, The Rock, Tweedale, Woodside.
+Aqueduct, Brookside, Dawley Bank, Doseley, Hollinswood, Heath Hill, Horsehay, Lightmoor, Little Dawley, Malinslee, Randlay, Stirchley, Sutton Hill, Tweedale, Woodside.

-North of M54 motorway
+Northern Telford

-Arleston, Donnington, Donnington Wood, Hadley, Hartshill, Haybridge, Ketley, Ketley Bank, Ketleybrook, Ketleyhill, Leegomery, Muxton, Priorslee, Red Lake, Snedshill, St Georges, Trench, Trench Lock, Wombridge, Wrockwardine Wood.
+Arleston, Donnington, Donnington Wood, Hadley, Hartshill, Haybridge, Ketley, Ketley Bank, Ketleybrook, Ketleyhill, Lawley, Lawley Bank, Leegomery, Muxton, Newdale, Old Park, Overdale, Priorslee, Red Lake, Snedshill, St Georges, The Rock, Trench, Trench Lock, Wombridge, Wrockwardine Wood.